Understanding Apathy | JED

 • What about my current situation is changeable?

-Identifying potential triggers of your apathy can help you avoid those triggers—or, if you can’t change them, learn how to react to them differently with healthier coping strategies.
+Identifying potential root causes of your apathy can help you avoid them — or, if you can’t change them, learn how to react to them differently with healthier coping strategies.
 If you recognize that your apathy is linked to an event in your life, it may pass after you adjust to your new circumstance.
 You can also address your apathy by finding a new goal to focus on, like making new friends or searching for a new job.

 If you have noticed a friend or loved one is exhibiting signs of apathy or showing a lack of interest in your relationship, tell them what you’ve noticed, express your concern, and offer your support without judging them.
-If they tell you that their apathetic feelings have included suicidal thoughts, reach out to a trusted adult who can support them or call the National Suicide Prevention Hotline at 800-273-8255.
+If they tell you that their apathetic feelings have included suicidal thoughts, reach out to a trusted adult who can support them or call the 988 Suicide & Crisis Lifeline.

 Search Resource Center